Pre-Made SendMessage Classes

 - When an agent needs to retain control of the overall workflow while delegating specific parts.

-Handoffs (via SendMessageHandoff
+Handoffs (via SendMessageHandoff)

 - Purpose: The

-tool class enables an agent to unidirectionally delegate a task or an entire interaction flow to another specialized agent.
+SendMessageHandofftool class enables an agent to unidirectionally delegate a task or an entire interaction flow to another specialized agent.
 When a handoff occurs, the receiving agent takes over that specific interaction; control does not automatically return to the initiating agent for that particular interaction thread. - How it Works: From the perspective of the underlying language model, a handoff is treated like a special tool (e.g.,

-when creating the agent.
+send_message_tool_class=SendMessageHandoffwhen creating the agent.
 The framework will automatically detect this and configure handoffs using the OpenAI SDK internally. - Analogy: Transferring a customer in a call center to a specialized department (e.g., Billing).
 The Billing specialist handles the customer’s request from that point forward for that specific issue.

 - When to use (handoffs):